Slava (tradition)

-Besides present day Serbia, Slava is also common in some of the territories where Serbian medieval state extended its rule and cultural influence, but not only there.
-Similar or identical traditions are found in different countries on the Balkans and not only among the Serbs, but also among Montenegrins, Macedonians, occasionally among Croats, Catholics from Boka Kotorska, Konavle, Southern Herzegovina, Bosansko Grahovo, Janjevci, Christians in Northern Albania, and Muslims among Gorani and some Bosniaks in Bosnia.
-A similar tradition is found in Western Bulgaria, also among some Vlachs and Aromanians.
+Slava (Слава, [ˈslâʋa]) is a family's annual ceremony and veneration of their patron saint.
+The ceremony is found mainly among Orthodox Serbs.

+Although its origin is unknown, this old tradition is an important ethnic marker of Serbian identity.
+It is a tribute to the family's first ancestor, who was baptized into Christianity, with its presiding saint.
+Slava is passed down exclusively through male lineage and it symbolizes family identity, unity, and faith.

+In 2014, Slava was inscribed on UNESCO Intangible Cultural Heritage Lists of Serbia.
+In general, the observance of Slava remains one of the most enduring and cherished traditions among Serbs worldwide.

+History

-Origin
+Origin theses

-Serbian historians consider that records of slava amongst Serbs can be traced back at least to 1018.

-The tradition has its origin in the Medieval Serbia, connected to Saint Sava, the first Archbishop of the Serbs.
+Serbian historians consider that records of Slava amongst Serbs can be traced back at least to 1018.
+However, the true origin of the Slava is unknown.
+According to one hypothesis, the Slava has its origins in Greek and Roman hero cult.
+Proponents of the Greek hypothesis point to etymology in that the Serbian word for wheat, koljivo, an indispensable item of the Slava, is derived from the Greek term for gain of wheat, koliva.
+Proponents of the Roman hypothesis point to the fact that Slava customs mimic Roman forms of celebration including bread breaking and toasting.
+Another hypothesis states that the Slava has its origin in Medieval Serbia, connected to Saint Sava, the first Archbishop of the Serbs.
 There are indications that the institution of the Slava in the Serbian Orthodox Church dates from Saint Sava, that "in his understanding and tactful approach to Serbian folk religion", he "seems to have found a compromise formula satisfactory to both his people's pagan tradition and the requirements of theology".
 The slava is a reinterpretation of a Serbian pagan rite: the ancestor-protector became a Christian saint, frequently St. Nicholas, with the pagan rite being reduced of many religious elements and frequent ceremonies and becoming a social event with the annual meeting of the family and friends.

 In the scientific literature exists a discussion about the historical and ethnological origin of the Slava, which has not been completed.
-According to some Serbian researchers, "the thesis of how Slava is Serbian ethnic identification marker is simply delusion of the romantic and patriotic citizenry ".
+According to some Serbian researchers, "the thesis of how Slava is Serbian ethnic identification marker is simply delusion of the romantic and patriotic citizenry".